Performance Improvement Plan: An Opportunity To Develop and Succeed

 Work performance is never a stable thing.
 Sometimes you can show outstanding results but other days you lose in the productivity stakes.
-And the same applies to your employees – we’re all human after all.
-But, if poor performance becomes a regular occurrence for your employees, you might consider a performance improvement plan.
+The same applies to your employees – we’re all human after all.
+But, if poor performance becomes a regular occurrence for your employees and even the best time tracking apps don’t help, you might consider a performance improvement plan.

-In this article, you will learn what performance improvement plan is, how to compile a great one and how to implement it effectively to get the results you need.
+In this article, you will learn what a performance improvement plan is, how to compile a great one, and how to implement it effectively to get the results you need.

 What is a Performance Improvement Plan?

 A performance improvement plan (PIP) is a tool for helping underperforming employees succeed by addressing job goal failures or behavioral issues.
 It gives employees with performance failures an opportunity to meet job goals and fix all the issues arising in a work process.